Sof16/Sof16.github.io/simple_ex.md

 ---

-**Remark 7.1.** In the implementation, there are two Renew models for these two types of robots:
+**Remark.** In the implementation, there are two Renew models for these two types of robots:

 - Since $r_1$ and $r_2$ have the same spatial constraints, a single RobotOPN model is sufficient, including all 5 places.
 - For $r_3$, the RobotOPN model includes only 4 places, excluding the overlapped region modeled by $p2$.